 - Preheat oven to 350F (180C).
 Line two baking sheets with parchment paper and set aside.

-- Prepare cookie dough.
-In a large bowl mix butter with sugar and lemon zest until creamy.
-Add egg and mix until well combined.
-Mix in vanilla extract and sour cream.
+- In a large bowl, mix butter, sugar, and lemon zest until creamy.
+Add the egg and mix until well combined.
+Mix in the vanilla extract and sour cream.

 - In a medium bowl whisk together flour, baking powder and salt.

-- With mixer on low incorporate flour mixture to butter mixture.
+- With the mixer on low incorporate the flour mixture into the butter mixture.

 - Grease your hands with softened butter or oil.
 Scoop about 1 tbsp (15g) of dough and shape into balls.
 Place the balls on the prepared baking sheets.